 8. Performance Monitoring

-Monitoring for performance issues is part of the on-going system maintenance a DBA performs.
+Monitoring databases for performance issues is part of the on-going system maintenance a DBA performs.
 If some part of the system is slowing down processing, the DBA may need to make configuration changes to the software or add additional hardware capacity.
 Many types of monitoring tools are available, and part of the DBA’s job is to understand what they need to track to improve the system.
+3rd party organisations can be ideal for outsourcing this aspect, but make sure they offer modern DBA support.

 Performance monitoring shows where the database should be tweaked to operate as efficiently as possible.
 The physical configuration, the way the database is indexed, and how queries are handled can all have a dramatic effect on database performance.